-1 Introduction
+1. Introduction

 In many important HCI applications such as computer aided tutoring and learning, it is highly desirable (even mandatory) that the response of the computer takes into account the emotional or cognitive state of the human user [7].
-Computers today can recognize much of what is said, and to some extent, who said it but, they are almost completely in the dark when it comes to how things are said, the affective channel of information.
+Computers today can recognize much of what is said, and to some extent, who said it but, they are having difficulties when it comes to how things are said, the affective channel of information.
 Affective communication explicitly considers how emotions can be recognized and expressed during human-computer interaction.
-Addressing the problem of affective communication, Bianchi-Berthouze and Lisetti [1] identified three key points to be considered when developing systems that capture affective information: embodiment (experiencing physical reality), dynamics (mapping experience and emotional state with its label), and adaptive interaction (conveying emotive response, responding to a recognized emotional state).
+Addressing the problem of affective communication, in [1] were identified three key points to be considered when developing systems that capture affective information: embodiment (experiencing physical reality), dynamics (mapping experience and emotional state with its label), and adaptive interaction (conveying emotive response, responding to a recognized emotional state).